-- Pencil - Drill with 3/16" (5 mm) drill bit - Standard/Flathead screwdriver - Hammer - Hold base firmly and pull up on cover tab marked "OPEN HERE."
-This will open the hinged cover.
-The cover may unsnap from the base if it's opened too far.
-This will not damage the unit-the cover hinge snaps back into place easily. - Hold the Smoke Alarm base against the ceiling (or wall) and make a mark at the center of each of the mounting slots with a pencil. - 3.
-Put the unit where it won't get covered with dust when you drill the mounting holes. - 4.
-Using a 3/16" (5 mm) drill bit, drill a hole through each pencil mark. - 5.
-Insert the plastic screw anchors (in the plastic bag with screws) into the holes.
-Tap the screw anchors gently with a hammer, if necessary, until they are flush with the ceiling or wall. - Tighten the screws (provided) into the screw anchors, then loosen them two turns
+- Pencil - Drill with 3/16" (5 mm) drill bit - · Standard Flathead screwdriver - Hammer - Remove the mounting bracket from the Smoke Alarm base.
+Hold the mounting bracket against the ceiling (or wall) and make a mark at the center of each of the mounting slots with a pencil. - Put the unit where it won't get covered with dust when you drill the mounting holes. - 3.
+Using a 3/16" (5 mm) drill bit, drill a hole through each pencil mark. - Insert the plastic screw anchors (in the plastic bag with screws) into the holes.
+Tap the screw anchors gently with a hammer, if necessary, until they are flush with the ceiling or wall.

-- Fit the Smoke Alarm over the screw heads as shown.
-Close cover. - If the Smoke Alarm cover does not line up the way you want it, rotate the base and re-tighten the screws. - Activate the battery.
-With the cover open, remove and reinstall the battery so the terminals on the battery match the terminals on the Smoke Alarm.
+- 5. Tighten the screws (provided) into the screw anchors. - Activate the battery.
+With the battery compartment open, install the battery so the terminals on the battery match the terminals on the Smoke Alarm.
 Match "+" to "+" and "-" to "-."
 Push the battery in until it snaps in securely and cannot be shaken loose.